 Leslie Lehr explores the duality of today’s women to navigate a new path between sexy and sacred.
 She’s a prize-winning novelist and non-fiction writer whose books include What A Mother Knows, a Target Recommended Read, Wife Goes On, and 66 Laps, winner of the Pirate’s Alley Faulkner Prize.
 Her nonfiction books include Welcome to Club Mom, Club Grandma, excerpted on FisherPrice.com, and Wendy Bellissimo: Nesting, featured on Oprah.

 Leslie’s personal essays have appeared in the New York Times Modern Love column (narrated by Katie Couric on NPR), HuffPost, Yourtango, and in anthologies including Mommy Wars, The Honeymoon’s Over, and On Becoming Fearless.
-She wrote the original screenplay for the romantic thriller, Heartless, and the comedy-drama, Club Divorce, for Lifetime.
+She wrote the original screenplays for the indie romantic thriller, Heartless, and the comedy-drama, Club Divorce.

 Leslie has also worked in film production, including Prince’s “Sign ‘O the Times,” Charles Bukowski’s “Barfly, “ and the cult thriller, “Witchboard.”